microsoftgraph/microsoft-graph-docs-contrib/concepts/teams-messaging-overview.md

 Microsoft Teams supports more schema elements, which are outside of the HTML specifications to support other elements like mentions.
 Following elements are supported by `chatMessage` schema, which aren't HTML elements

-- at - Reference to an [chatMessageMention](/graph/api/resources/chatmessagemention?preserve-view=true) representing details of a user, application, [channel](/graph/api/resources/channel?preserve-view=true), [team](/graph/api/resources/team?preserve-view=true) or [tag](/graph/api/resources/teamworktag?preserve-view=true) being @mentioned
+- at - Reference to an [chatMessageMention](/graph/api/resources/chatmessagemention?preserve-view=true) representing details of a user, application, [channel](/graph/api/resources/channel?preserve-view=true), [team](/graph/api/resources/team?preserve-view=true), or [tag](/graph/api/resources/teamworktag?preserve-view=true) being @mentioned
 - attachment - Representing the position of an attachment reference
 - systemEventMessage - When body `content` is set to `<systemEventMessage/>`, it means the message represents a special event.
 You can read more about system events [here](/graph/system-messages).
 - emoji - When body of the message contains an emoji, `$"<emoji id="IdOfTheEmoji" alt="AlternateRepresentationOfEmoji" title="TitleOfEmoji"></emoji>"` element represents various properties of an emoji
     - id - ID of the emoji
-    - alt - Alternate representation for the emoji, e.g.,  Unicode
+    - alt - Alternate representation for the emoji, for example, Unicode
     - title - Title for the emoji

 #### Example of a message with @mention for a team